Why older people should be getting online

 Reducing care costs and reliance on others

-I first heard of the idea through Jackie Grigg director of Money Advice and Community Support (MACS), who suggested that online grocery shopping could be used to help increase the amount of time carers could spend with their clients.
+We first heard of the idea through Jackie Grigg director of Money Advice Plus (MAP, formerly Money Advice and Community Support), who suggested that online grocery shopping could be used to help increase the amount of time carers could spend with their clients.